Backup command

 . . .

-After postgresql.conf file has been changed and saved.
-We need to restart the postgresql service.
+After the PostgreSQL.conf file has been changed and saved.
+We need to restart the PostgreSQL service.

 # systemctl restart postgresql-14